okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * There's a maximum of three app instance variable in the OIN Wizard.

-* RelayState can't be pre-configured in the OIN Wizard.
+* RelayState can't be preconfigured in the OIN Wizard.
 You can set the default relay state value at the app instance level in the app **Sign On** tab.

 * The force authentication (`ForceAuthn`) functionality is enabled by default for SAML app instances that were created from an OIN Wizard integration.
 You can disable force authentication for an app instance by selecting **Disable Force Authentication** in the app **Sign On** tab.